 “When we started doing research, reaching out to women and their nude needs, we realized that women are particularly interested in nude lingerie and nude shoes, and nude hosiery,” Madrid explained.

-The shades were determined by using a three-step process that included an analysis of 87 photographs of women from around the world taken by skin tone artist Angelica Dass, cross referencing the Pantone SkinTone Guide, and utilizing the Fitzpatrick Scale developed by Harvard dermatologist Thomas B. Fitzpatrick.
+Anyway, coming back to the topic of discussion, the shades provided by Nubian Skin were determined by using a three-step process that included an analysis of 87 photographs of women from around the world taken by skin tone artist Angelica Dass, cross referencing the Pantone SkinTone Guide, and utilizing the Fitzpatrick Scale developed by Harvard dermatologist Thomas B. Fitzpatrick.

 “What we plan on doing is partnering with existing brands and retailers to feature their products and monetize in an affiliate marketing model,” Madrid said of their business model.
 “That means that we get a commission when we drive sales for them.”

 Still in its preliminary trial phase, or alpha test phase, both Mia Pielle and its founders are still growing and evolving.
 Lui and Madrid recently competed in Rent the Runway’s Project Entrepreneur competition for an opportunity to join their summer accelerator program.
 The duo’s also looking forward to competing in the Harvard Business School’s upcoming New Venture Competition at the end of April.
 And that’s just the beginning, according to Madrid.

 “A year from now, I hope [Mia Pielle] reaches a lot of women and it gives them confidence,” she shared.
 “We want to contribute to a cultural change [in which] we are inclusive of everyone and every woman feels comfortable in her own skin.”